Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 They aren’t.

-Once configured properly, DeepSeek can be a powerful, flexible alternative inside Janitor AI, especially for users who want deeper reasoning, fewer constraints, or better cost control.
+Once configured correctly, DeepSeek can be a powerful, flexible alternative inside Janitor AI.
+It’s especially beneficial for users who want deeper reasoning, fewer constraints, or better cost control.

 The setup is mechanical.
 Precision beats experimentation.
-Get the plumbing right, and everything else flows cleanly.
+Get the plumbing right, and everything else flows smoothly.

 Companies and Organizations Working with DeepSeek

-Although direct corporate endorsements of DeepSeek specifically within Janitor AI are limited (because Janitor AI is primarily a user-managed interface), there are documented cases of high-profile companies and sectors adopting DeepSeek’s technology or experimenting with its models.
-These usages reveal the kinds of environments where DeepSeek is being trusted or trialed at scale.
+While direct corporate endorsements of DeepSeek within Janitor AI are limited (since Janitor AI is primarily a user-managed interface), there are documented cases of high-profile companies and sectors adopting DeepSeek’s technology or experimenting with its models.
+These usages reveal the environments where DeepSeek is being trusted or trialed at scale.

 Chinese Tech and Telecom Leaders

-Several major players in China’s technology and infrastructure landscape have announced integrations or collaborations with DeepSeek models, particularly the open-source DeepSeek R1, which has been publicly released and widely tested:
+Several major players in China’s technology and infrastructure landscape have announced integrations or collaborations with DeepSeek models, particularly the open-source DeepSeek R1.
+This model has been publicly released and widely tested:

-Great Wall Motor — This major Chinese automaker integrated DeepSeek’s AI into its “Coffee Intelligence” connected vehicle system, using the model to power in-car conversational and assistance features, showing how DeepSeek can be applied beyond chat interfaces into real-world consumer products.
+Great Wall Motor has integrated DeepSeek’s AI into its “Coffee Intelligence” connected vehicle system, using the model to power in-car conversational and assistance features.
+This shows how DeepSeek can be applied beyond chat interfaces into real-world consumer products.

-China Mobile, China Unicom, and China Telecom — These three leading telecom operators (state-owned or state-linked) have publicly stated that they are working with DeepSeek’s open-source model to promote broader AI adoption across services, infrastructure, and consumer platforms.
+China Mobile, China Unicom, and China Telecom have publicly stated that they are working with DeepSeek’s open-source model to promote broader AI adoption across services, infrastructure, and consumer platforms.

-In addition to these, other Chinese firms such as Capitalonline Data Service and MeiG Smart Technology Company publicly acknowledged work on DeepSeek-related efforts or research integration, although they caution that business outcomes and impacts are still emerging.
+In addition, other Chinese firms like Capitalonline Data Service and MeiG Smart Technology Company have acknowledged work on DeepSeek-related efforts or research integration, although they caution that business outcomes and impacts are still emerging.

 These deployments indicate that DeepSeek is not just a niche research project but is being actively explored by companies with significant scale, customer bases, and operational demands.